EnKF-C user guide: File name conventions

 \section{File name conventions}

 EnKF-C assumes that the ensemble and background file names have some predefined formats.
-The file name for member \verb|mid| and model variable \verb|varname| is assumed to be \spverb|sprintf("mem The background file (EnOI only) for variable \verb|varname| is assumed to be \spverb|sprintf("bg_ The above names are used for reading forecast states for synchronous DA and for writing analyses, in the case if the analyses are appended to forecasts (true by default).
-For asynchronous DA the member and background file names for the time slot \verb|t| are assumed to be \spverb|sprintf("mem
+The file name for ensemble member \verb|memberid| containing model variable \verb|varname| is assumed to be \spverb|sprintf("mem This file typically represents the model restart (EnKF) or ensemble anomaly (EnOI).